Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Introduction

-In this work, we circumvent these issues by producing a suite of tailored simulations of Carina, Draco, Fornax, Sculptor and Ursa Minor dwarf spheroidals in two disky Milky Way potentials from \citet{Bovy_2015}.
+As in the past works by \citet{battagliaFornaxtides} and \citet{Iorio_2019}, who studied tidal effects on Fornax and Sculptor dSphs, we circumvent these issues by producing a suite of tailored simulations of Carina, Draco, Fornax, Sculptor and Ursa Minor in two disky Milky Way potentials from \citet{Bovy_2015}.
 Our simulated dwarf galaxies follow orbits in these potentials as derived from Gaia EDR3 proper motions \citep{battaglia_edr3} and, at $z=0$, have stellar masses, half-light radii and line-of-sight velocity dispersions consistent with current observations.
 Our dwarfs are all set up to have spherical Navarro-Frenk-White (NFW) dark matter density profiles initially \citep{nfw96} and stellar components following a Plummer distribution \citep{plummer}.
+The dark matter content of the dwarfs is resolved with $10^7$ particles to avoid the effects of artificial disruption \citep{van_den_Bosch_2018}.
 In future work, we will aim to replicate this experiment with cored dark matter density profiles.
 For now, we aim to establish whether current observations of Milky Way's classical dwarfs can be replicated in a $\Lambda$CDM cosmology where cores \textit{do not} form.
-We then focus exclusively on the effect of Milky Way's tidal forces on the ability of the spherical Jeans models to recover underlying dark matter density distributions of dwarf satellites and the accuracy of their recovered J-factors.
+We then focus exclusively on the effect of Milky Way's tidal forces on the ability of spherical Jeans models to recover underlying dark matter density distributions of dwarf satellites and the accuracy of their recovered J-factors.
+We do not consider the effects of unbound stars in contaminating the kinematic sample and focus instead on the deformation of the dwarf spheroidal system due to tides and the tidal heating of particle orbits that need not necessarily leave the stars unbound.
+We make our sample of simulated dwarf spheroidals publicly available for tests of alternative dynamical models with varying kinematic sample selections.

 This work is structured as follows: in Section~\ref{methods}, we describe the setup of our dwarf galaxy simulations (\ref{simulations_section}), the {\sc pyGravSphere} spherical Jeans modelling technique (\ref{gravspheresection}), the \citet{Wolf_2010} mass estimators (\ref{wolfsection}) and the calculation of the J-factors (\ref{sec:jfac_theory}).
 In Section~\ref{results_section}, we show the accuracy of the \citet{Wolf_2010} mass estimator as a function of Milky Way mass and orbital stage (\ref{sec:wolf}) and present the density profiles recovered with {\sc pyGravSphere} (\ref{sec:pyg_results}).
 The comparison between the inferred inner densities of our simulated dwarfs with the results of \citet{Read2_2019} is presented in Section~\ref{sec_densities} and the accuracy of the J-factors is evaluated in Section~\ref{section_jfactors}.
 In Section~\ref{conclusions_section}, we summarise our findings and conclude.